daisvke/ft_otp/README.md

 # ft_otp

 ## Description
-This a program that allows you to store an initial password in file, and that is capable of generating a new one time password every time it is requested.<br />
+This is a program that allows you to store an initial password in file, and that is capable of generating a new one time password every time it is requested.<br />